 A specific target population most likely has multi-factor groupings of data that characterize an idea that is interesting to them.
 By showing these groups where there are areas of a high incidence of their “lifestyle”, they can feel more connected to, and empowered about the true nature of the location in question.
 Examples of these lifestyle scores:

-- young parent: reachable proximity to childcare, kindergartens and pediatricians could help a yound parent feel more confident about an are where they are hoping to live
+- young parent: reachable proximity to childcare, kindergartens and pediatricians could help a young parent feel more confident about an area where they are hoping to live

 - tourism: reachable proximity to museums, beaches, restaurants could help a vacation apartment searcher click through more quickly